 Agency regulations require that all owners and operators of oil handling, storage, or transportation facilities located seaward of the coastline submit an Oil-Spill Response Plan (OSRP) before they can use a facility.
-BSEE has issued notices to lessees and operators (NTL) No. 2012-N06 (Guidance to Owners and Operators of Offshore Facilities Seaward of the Coast Line Concerning Regional Oil Spill Response Plans), which informs operators of Oil Spill Response Plan (OSRP) requirements and requires that they have adequate resources available to protect the environment from spills from their facilities.
-The Environmental Protection and Response Plan within the OSRP outlines the availability of spill containment and cleanup equipment and trained personnel necessary to ensure that a full-response can be deployed during an oil-spill emergency.
-All the proposed activities and facilities in this plan will be covered by the Regional OSRP filed by LLOG (Operator Number 02058) in accordance with 30 CFR § 550 and 30 CFR § 254 and found to be in compliance on August 16, 2018 and the WCD revisions approved by BSEE on September 18, 2018.
-LLOG also certifies it has the capability to respond, to the maximum extent practicable, to worst-case discharge, or a substantial threat of such a discharge, resulting from the activities proposed in their supplemental EP (LLOG, 2019).
+BSEE has issued notices to lessees and operators (NTL) No. 2012-N06 (Guidance to Owners and Operators of Offshore Facilities Seaward of the Coast Line Concerning Regional Oil Spill Response Plans), which informs operators of OSRP requirements and requires that they have adequate resources available to protect the environment from spills from their facilities.
+The Environmental Protection and Response Plan within the OSRP outlines the availability of spill containment and cleanup equipment and trained personnel necessary to ensure that a full-response can be deployed during an oil-spill Response Plan (OSRP) filed by Hess (Operator Number 00059) in accordance with 30 CFR 550 and 30 CFR 254 and deemed in compliance by BSEE on December 22, 2017.
+Hess also certifies it has the capability to respond, to the maximum extent practicable, to worst-case discharge, or a substantial threat of such a discharge, resulting from the activities proposed in their Supplemental EP (Hess, 2019).